sekainohajimari/ikyusan-api/README.md

 ## What Is This?
-It offers the app API of that share a story.
+It ideas share the app API of that share a story.